 Pick at least three spots you want to visit in your city.
 This can be as simple as checking out different dessert spots in your city or sampling different taco joints.
 Decide which theme you’d like to do and make it fun.

-21. Explore a local state or national park
+22. Explore a local park or national park

 Check to see if there are any nice hiking trails or nature parks near you.